 Goldstein, Washington Post, 14 Nov.
 2013, sees this as "a bracing, disturbing and serious study of the exercise of American global power."
-The author "displays a commanding grasp of the vast documentary record, taking the reader deep inside the first decades of the Cold War."
+The author "displays a commanding grasp of the vast documentary record."
 He provides a "devastating critique" of the Dulles brothers, "who are depicted as jointly responsible for acts of extreme geopolitical myopia, grave operational incompetence and misguided adherence to a creed of corporate globalism."
 For Peake, Studies 58.2 (Jun.
-2014), Kinzer's narrative "calls attention" both to the brothers' simiularities and "their sharp differences."
+2014), and Intelligencer 20.3 (Spring-Summer), Kinzer's narrative "calls attention" both to the brothers' similarities and "their sharp differences."

 Larres, Klaus.
 "Eisenhower and First Forty Days after Stalin's Death: The Incompatibility of Detente and Political Warfare."
 Diplomacy & Statecraft 6 (Jul.
 1995): 431-469.